Lawn Care Basics

 Apply mulch.
 Wait until soil has warmed to refresh mulch for the growing season.
 Shredded mulch provides a polished finish to planting beds, which you’ll get when you use any variety of Scotts mulch.
 Scotts mulches provide vibrant year-long color and help prevent weed growth by blocking access to the sun.
 Add a 2- to 3-inch layer around (but not on top of) your plants.

 Repair bare spots in Southern lawns.
-Use Scotts® EZ Seed® to seed bare patches in warm-season turf.
+Use Scotts® Bare Spot Repair products to seed bare patches in warm-season turf.
 Until it becomes high enough to mow (at least 2 inches tall), water newly seeded areas daily.
 Begin to mow when the new grass reaches the height of the surrounding lawn.

 Overseed.
 Thicken a thin lawn by overseeding.
 If you have a cool-season grass type (Kentucky bluegrass, perennial ryegrass, fine fescue, or tall fescue) use Scotts® Turf Builder® Thick’R Lawn™, which combines grass seed, fertilizer, and a soil improver into an easy-to-use product you apply with a spreader.
-If you have a warm-season grass type (bermuda, zoysia, centipede, or bahia) use the appropriate Scotts® Turf Builder® Grass Seed product for your grass type, and get your grass off to its best start by using Scotts® Turf Builder® Starter® Food for New Grass.
+If you have a warm-season grass type (bermuda, zoysia, centipede, or bahia) use the appropriate Scotts® Grass Seed Products for late spring for your grass type, and get your grass off to its best start by using Scotts® Turf Builder® Starter® Food for New Grass.
 Water newly seeded areas daily for at least the first 2 weeks.

 Wipe out dandelions.
 Kill these pesky weeds with Scotts® Turf Builder® Weed & Feed3, which is guaranteed to clear out dandelions and clover—all while feeding your grass to build strong roots.
 However, if you live in the North and didn't apply crabgrass preventer in early spring, use Scotts® Turf Builder® Triple Action* instead.
 You'll still be killing dandelions (and other listed weeds) while feeding the lawn, but this 3-in-1 product also prevents future weeds like crabgrass.

 Go after grubs.
 Late spring is the time that hibernating grubs in the lawn begin to crawl toward the surface to chew grass roots, before turning into beetles and flying off to find mates.
-Apply Scotts® GrubEx®to deal with awakening grubs and new grubs that will hatch in coming weeks.
+It's also a great time to apply Scotts® GrubEx®to deal with the resulting new grubs that will hatch in coming weeks.
 Definitely treat for grubs if you had a problem last year or know that a neighbor is having a problem with grubs.

 *don't apply to newly seeded areas until after the 4th mowing; wait 4 months to plants seeds after applying